luapower/website/www/md/philosophy.md

 ## FREEDOM

-_I always felt that shoveling LICENSE files around is ridiculously anachronistic._

-Libraries are chosen to be free as-in non-viral, to avoid the case where one module is imposing licensing restrictions on _other_ modules and on your own applications.
+As much as possible, I try to find libraries that are free as-in non-viral, to avoid the case where one module is imposing licensing restrictions on _other_ modules and on your own apps.

+My own code is in Public Domain.
+There are good reasons for avoiding copyright altogether instead of choosing a permissive license, but they cannot be meaningfully expressed without delving into the history of IP law, politics and philosophy even, so I'll not expand on that here (even though this _is_ the philosophy section).
+If you feel like opening up that can of worms for yourself, try to research an answer to the following practical question:
+Who is the copyright holder of the output of preprocessing a copyrighted C header file?